itmesneha/HPDF-Task1/README.md

 # Usage

-To run this on you're system download the zip folder and extract all files.
+To run this on your system download the zip folder and extract all files.
 There are 2 folders one for search page one for home page.
 Navigate to one of them in your command line and run "npm install" this should take care of all required dependencies, and then run "npm start" and you should see the page up and running.